 Plaza de España and other must-see streets and squares

 A short distance from there you can visit another of Rome's fundamental enclaves, the famous Spanish Steps and its lively stairways which, built in the early eighteenth century to communicate the square with the Church of Trinità dei Monti, are always crowded with tourists, street artists, street vendors and the Romans themselves.

 A little more than a kilometer away, you can enjoy another of the most emblematic squares of the city, Piazza Barberini, located at the end of Via Veneto and which is particularly striking thanks to the two important fountains by Bernini that decorate it, the Triton and the Bees.

 A short distance from the square is Palazzo Barberini, a wonderful Baroque palace that houses the National Gallery of Ancient Art, with more than 1,400 pieces by renowned artists from the thirteenth to the eighteenth centuries, among which you can find works by Titian, El Greco, Caravaggio, Tintoretto and Raphael, with his brilliant work "La Fornarina".

-Guided tours of the best of Rome
+Guided tours through the best of Rome

-If you do not want to miss any of the most incredible streets or squares of the city, I recommend you take a guided tour.
+If you don't want to miss any of the most incredible streets or squares of the city, I recommend you take a guided tour.
 The amount of alleys, statues, fountains and works of art that you can find on the street in Rome can go unnoticed if you don't go with an expert to explain them to you.
 I wrote this guide about Top 11 tours of Rome that can help you choose which guided tour is right for you.

 If you are interested in the Borghese Gallery you will also be interested in